open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
-Project level:

-For each KPI add a `Metric` object to the `metrics` array and set the object's fields according to the schema.
-Prefix the metric's `.title` with "KPI".
+Project level: For each KPI, add a `Metric` object to the `.metrics` array and set its fields according to the schema.
+Prefix the metric's `.title` with "KPI: ".
 ```json
 {
   "metrics": [